 Three distinct criteria were established to flag the skill data.
-All three flags affect the presentation of publicly available data (e.g., ONET OnLine, My Next Move, ONET Web Services).
+All three flags affect the presentation of publicly available data (e.g., O\NET OnLine, My Next Move, O\NET Web Services).
 First, the level rating of a skill was flagged as not relevant for a particular occupation if at least six of the eight occupational analysts rated its importance as one (1), the lowest possible rating.
 Thus, the level rating of a skill is considered "not relevant" when that construct is not important for performance in a particular occupation.
-For example, in the Cycle 23 data, the level ratings for Installation were considered not relevant for Political Scientists (IDI: 00217.03.1) and Pharmacists (IDI: 00318.04.1) because Installation was not considered important for performance in these occupations.
-In this cycle, there were 300 not relevant flags (see Table 1 for the number of not relevant flags across the past 10 cycles).
-To facilitate interpretation of these results, it should be noted that there are 2,800 sets of ratings (80 occupations x 35 skills) in the current cycle.
-Given this, 10.71% (300/2,800) of the skill ratings were flagged as not relevant.
-The average percentage of skill ratings flagged as not relevant across the previous 22 cycles is 13.18% (SD = 3.61%); thus, the percentage of ratings flagged due to this criterion in the current cycle was slightly below the average cycle.
-The skills with the most flags in Cycle 23 include Installation (n = 61), Repairing (n = 47), and Equipment Maintenance (n = 43).
+For example, in the Cycle 24 data, the level ratings for Installation were considered not relevant for Chief Executives (IDI: 01173.03.1) and Telemarketers (IDI: 01370.02.1) because Installation was not considered important for performance in these occupations.
+In this cycle, there were 329 not relevant flags (see Table 1 for the number of not relevant flags across the past 10 cycles).
+To facilitate the interpretation of these results, it should be noted that there are 3,150 sets of ratings (90 occupations x 35 skills) in the current cycle.
+Given this, 10.44% (329/3,150) of the skill ratings were flagged as not relevant.
+The average percentage of skill ratings flagged as not relevant across the previous 23 cycles is 13.07% (SD = 3.56%); thus, the percentage of ratings flagged in the current cycle is below the average across previous cycles.
+The skills with the most flags in Cycle 24 include Installation (n = 73), Repairing (n = 46), and Equipment Maintenance (n = 44).
 Each of these skills has received large numbers of flags in previous cycles.
 Given that these constructs capture fairly specific technical proficiencies intuitively not required for many occupations, these results are not surprising.

-The remaining two criteria involve the recommended suppression of identifying any skill importance or level mean rating that had an SE_M greater than 0.51.
+The remaining two criteria involve the recommended suppression of identifying any skill importance or level mean rating with an $SE_M$ greater than 0.51.
 These criteria were established to capture those ratings deemed to have insufficient agreement across raters.
 The value of 0.51 was selected because 1.00/1.96 = 0.51.
-An SE_M greater than 0.51 means that the upper and lower bounds of the confidence interval are more than one scale point away from the observed mean.
-There were no instances in Cycle 23 where the mean importance rating was flagged for insufficient agreement.
-In fact, no importance ratings received flags for an SE_M greater than 0.51 since Cycle 3.
-The results of the suppression criteria for level for the past 10 cycles (Cycles 14-23) are presented in Table 2.
-There were 24 insufficient agreement flags for level ratings in Cycle 23 with the highest number of flags occurring for Operations Analysis and Quality Control Analysis.
-The percentage of flags indicating insufficient agreement for level ratings in Cycle 23 was 0.86%, which is higher than was observed for previous cycles dating back to Cycle 15, which had 0.98%.
+An $SE_M$ greater than 0.51 means that the upper and lower bounds of the confidence interval are more than one scale point away from the observed mean.
+There were no instances in Cycle 24 where the mean importance rating was flagged for insufficient agreement.
+In fact, no importance ratings received flags for an $SE_M$ greater than 0.51 since Cycle 3.
+The results of the suppression criteria for level for the past 10 cycles (Cycles 15-24) are presented in Table 2.
+There were no insufficient agreement flags for insufficient agreement for level ratings, and the number of flags has generally been quite low across recent cycles.